This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Preventive therapy: Treatment is given to prevent future bleeding episodes.
 This therapy is often used to prevent injury to your child's joints.
 Your child may be started on this therapy as early as 1 to 2 years of age, or after one or more joint bleeds.
 With severe hemophilia, these factor concentrates may be given regularly.
 If your child has hemophilia A, he may receive this treatment 3 times a week or every other day.
 If your child has hemophilia B, he may receive treatment 2 times a week.

 - Exercise: Your child must exercise regularly and stay at a healthy weight to help build stronger muscles.
 Exercise also helps keep your child's muscles flexible and can help prevent damage to muscles and joints.
-Always check with your child's primary healthcare provider before your child starts any exercise program.
+Always check with your child's healthcare provider before your child starts any exercise program.

 - Sports: Your child can play sports, but the severity of his hemophilia may limit the type of sports he can play.
 Do not let your child play contact sports, such as football and basketball.
 Contact sports increase your child's risk for bruising and bleeding.
-Talk to your child's primary healthcare provider about the best sports and activities for your child.
+Talk to your child's healthcare provider about the best sports and activities for your child.

 Manage your child's hemophilia:

 - Dental care: Keep your child's teeth and gums healthy.
-Ask your child's primary healthcare provider if certain therapies or medicines should be given to your child when his teeth get cleaned.
+Ask your child's healthcare provider if certain therapies or medicines should be given to your child when his teeth get cleaned.
 The amount of his clotting factor may also need to be increased before he has dental procedures.
-Talk with your child's primary healthcare provider before he has any dental work.
+Talk with your child's healthcare provider before he has any dental work.

 - Injury protection: You will need to protect your child from injuries that can cause bleeding.
 Young children who are learning to walk can fall and hit hard items.
 You may need to pad hard items in your home during this period.
 Protect your child when he is riding in a car by always having him in a car seat, or use a seatbelt.
 Your child should always wear a helmet if he rides a bicycle or does other activities where he could get a head injury.
 He may also need to wear knee and elbow pads to protect his joints from injury during activities.

 - Prepare for bleeding episodes: Have the supplies ready that you may need to treat a bleeding episode when your child has one.
-Have your caregivers help you prepare a written emergency plan for how to handle your child's bleeding episodes.
+Have your healthcare providers help you prepare a written emergency plan for how to handle your child's bleeding episodes.
 The plan should cover care for your child at home and school, and what to do if he has to go to the hospital.

 - Learn more about hemophilia: The more you know about hemophilia, the better you will be able to help your child.
 Ask how you can learn more about your child's condition.